tii-qfoundry/SOP/Shutdown.md

 #### System Shutdown
 - Press the *Standby* button in the ebeam body and wait for 2 minutes.
 - Press the *off* button.
-- Close the compressed air and nitrogen lines.
+- Close the compressed air, water and nitrogen lines.
 - Go to the main power switch (outside of the cleanroom, on top of the power distribution cabinet) and set the switch to the *OFF* position.
 All units in the rack should now be disconnected from the supply.

 ### AJA Sputtering System